 Step 2: Vision Statement

-In the second step, you can host workshops and solicit feedback on what the vision statement must look like.
+In the second step, you can host workshops and solicit feedback on what the customer success vision and mission statement must look like.
 Assemble teams to create separate versions of the statement and discuss it within the group, as to which takes a higher edge above the rest.

 Again, let your content do all the talking.
 Put up words like integrity, originality, honesty, strength, service, and excellence – perhaps using these words can do more than you would have thought for.